Spasticity and Dystonia

 Children who have a lifelong need for specialized care, such as those with movement disorders, are embraced by our care teams.
 Our pediatric neurologists and neurosurgeons understand the continuous needs of their patients regardless of age and are vested in making certain that the transition from child to adult is simplified by not needing to change care teams.
 Our teams work with children through their adolescence, teen years and adulthood to help them understand their responsibility for their health and achieve their personal goals at every stage.
-When it is time, we help our patients seamlessly transition to one of our adult neurologists in the NewYork-Presbyterian Neurology program, the #2 program in the country according to U.S. News & World Reports.
+When it is time, we help our patients seamlessly transition to one of our adult neurologists in the NewYork-Presbyterian Neurology program.

 Why Choose Us

 Access to World-Class Specialists